NickolasBoyer/willwillems/posts/building-a-website-with-vuepress.md

 Now let's get to the VuePress specific stuff:

-First of, add the VuePress package itself with `npm i -D vuepress`
+First off, add the VuePress package itself with `npm i -D vuepress`

 ::: warning
 In this guide we are using VuePress v1 so depending on when you are reading this you might have to install `vuepress@next` to get the proper version.